osigaud/bbrl/README.md

 #### Coding your first RL algorithms with BBRL

 Most of the notebooks below can be run under jupyter notebook as well as under Google colaboratory.
-In any case, download it on your disk and run it with your favorite notebook environment.
+In any case, download it on your disk and run it with your favorite notebook environment:

+- `conda activate bbrl_env` (for instance)
+- `jupyter notebook`
+- the notebook opens in your browser

 - [A simple agent-environment interaction code](https://colab.research.google.com/drive/1gSdkOBPkIQi_my9TtwJ-qWZQS0b2X7jt?usp=sharing)